-It it not difficult to see that once we glue all the replicas together we will have an extra Wilson loop wrapping one of the torus cycles.
-Holographically, it corresponds to non-zero black hole chemical potential.
-Again, we would expect two geometries (either a black hole or AdS) leading to a phase transition.
-Similarly, we can introduce a chemical potential for rotations, which is angular momentum.
-If the angular momentum is imaginary, other $SL(2,\mathbb{Z})$ black holes may become dominant \cite{Dijkgraaf:2000fq}.
+It is not difficult to see that once we glue all the replicas together, there will be an extra Wilson loop wrapping one of the torus cycles.
+Holographically, this corresponds to turning on a chemical potential for the black hole.
+Again, we would expect two geometries, either a black hole or AdS, to potentially dominate, leading to a phase transition.
+Similarly, we can introduce a chemical potential for rotations, which is the angular momentum.
+If the angular momentum is imaginary, other black holes (related to BTZ by $SL(2,\mathbb{Z})$ transformations) may become dominant \cite{Dijkgraaf:2000fq}.

 Interestingly, the above construction introduces an electric Wilson loop around only one of the torus cycles.
-In the path integral language it is straightforward to introduce a Wilson loop around the other cycle.
+In the path integral it is straightforward to introduce a Wilson loop around the other cycle.
 However, its operational meaning is not clear, as the corresponding charge operator acts on a region outside $A A^*$.
-We leave this question for future work.
+We leave this question for future work. \\